insait-institute/sabermath/docs/experiment-additional.md

 ## Prerequisites

 - `python -m pip install -e .` (needs `pandas`, `scikit-learn`, `matplotlib`, `seaborn`).
 - `scripts/config/tournament.yaml` names the datasets and prompt files.
 Pass `--config-file` to use a different one.
-- An LLM API for the tournament simulation; credentials as at the repo root (`.geminitok`, `.openroutertok`) or the matching environment variables.
+- An LLM API key for the tournament simulation.
+Put the credentials at the repo root (in `.geminitok`, `.openroutertok`) or the matching environment variables.

 ## Usage

 ### Tournament convergence

 Simulates a Swiss tournament and counts, every 5 rounds, the inversions between its ordering and a full round-robin scored with Bradley-Terry.

 ```bash
 python scripts/analysis/inversions.py \